SaulAryehKohn/robo-recall/README.md

 [Check it out for yourself](https://github.com/SaulAryehKohn/rebo-recall)!
 And feel free to [get in touch](mailto:saul.aryeh.kohn@gmail.com) if you want to try running it in your own Slack organization.
 You just need to include some simple API keys that I'd be happy to talk you through getting.

+Finally, I want this tool to have as broad a user base as possible.
+I'm open-sourcing it under an MIT License, and both Issues and Pull Requests are encouraged.
+Have fun!

 > * TechCrunch (2016), Slack (2016)